Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 Next we'll take the package `@azure/arm-monitor` as an example to guide you how to add your own test case.
 Below are the steps:

 - Step 1: Create your test file and add one test case with resource creation, here we have monitor test file `monitor.spec.ts` and one case named `Should create diagnosticSettings`.
-Or rename the `clinicalmatching.spec.ts` file and its case `sample test`.
+Or rename the `sampleTest.spec.ts` file and its case `sample test`.
 - Step 2: Add declarations for common variables e.g monitor client, its diagnostic name and subscription id.
 - Step 3: Create the monitor client in `beforeEach` and call `client.diagnosticSettings.createOrUpdate` in test case
   - Read the `subscriptionId` from `env`